Frequill/Quarkus-related-miscellaneous/Quarkus-kafkaStreams-concept/advanced-streams-and-kafka-features-project/streamsProject/src/main/notes.md

 This way, you can easily save the contents of a kafka topic programmatically without
 having to tell the application to update it as that is done automagically!

+2. I could be doing something wrong here so take this with a grain of salt... but applications running logic for Kafka Streams seems to dislike the idea of hot coding.
+In my experience it's smart to kill the application before editing sourcecode.

+3. Not only can a stream record be printed with "print(Printed.toSysOut())", but you can also send the result to another Kafka Topic with ".to("topicName", logic)"

 # Notes
 1. A "Source processor" represents a Kafka topic.
 It sends the events to other stream processors (one or multiple)